pinkpong111/Resolution-Based-Information-Theory/README.md

   Intent preservation ≠ information quantity maximization
 ```

 This is not a contradiction of Shannon.
-It is a different problem domain.
-Shannon applies to transmission between fixed-capacity systems.
-This applies to transmission between growing, adaptive systems where the resolution of the receiver is itself a variable.
+It is an extension into a different problem domain.
+Shannon optimizes transmission between fixed-capacity systems.
+This framework optimizes transformation between growing, adaptive systems
+where receiver resolution is itself a variable.

+> **Scope:** Shannon is the right tool when receiver capacity is fixed and known.
+> This framework is the right tool when receiver capacity grows and must be matched.

 ### 9.4 Relationship to Kolmogorov Complexity